 Customer service has become a more important demand than price itself as customers are willing to pay more for products or services, as long as they provide specific benefits.
 However, we have seen a new trend take a foothold in the online market – same day deliveries.

 One day delivery service has become a huge selling point of many retailers.
-Amazon started this trend with their Prime membership – a service where people pay over $100 to get free two-day shipping.
+Amazon started this trend with their Prime membership – a service where people pay over $100 annually to get free two-day shipping.
 The sheer popularity of this service prompted the behemoth company to find ways to guarantee same day delivery.
 But it doesn’t come without its challenges.

 Why the Growing Demand for Same Day Deliveries?